celinelatulipe/ThinkLikeComputer/_sources/FunctionsAndFiles/AlternativeFileReadingMethods.rst

 --------------------------------

 Once you have a file "object", the thing returned by the open function, Python provides three methods to read data from that object.
-The ``read()`` method returns the entire contents of the file as a single string (or just some characters if you provide a number as an input parameter.
-The ``readlines`` method returns the entire contents of the entire file as a list of strings, where each item in the list is one line of the file.
+The ``read()`` method returns the entire contents of the file as a single string (or just the first *n*
+characters if you provide a number as an input parameter).
+The ``readlines`` method returns the entire contents of the file as a list of strings, where each item in the list is one line of the file.
 The ``readline`` method reads one line from the file and returns it as a string.
 The strings returned by ``readlines`` or ``readline`` will contain the newline character at the end.  :ref:`Table 2 <filemethods2a>` summarizes these methods and the following session shows them in action.